GLARDEN/EFCore6AuditTrail/README.md

 While researching how to get EF Core 6 to work with the new .NET 6 DateOnly & TimeOnly types.
-I came across this great .NET Utility repository [TinyHelpers](https://github.com/marcominerva/TinyHelpers/tree/master/src/TinyHelpers.EntityFrameworkCore).
+I came across this great .NET Utility [TinyHelpers](https://github.com/marcominerva/TinyHelpers/tree/master/src/TinyHelpers.EntityFrameworkCore).
 Thank you [Marco Minerva]https://github.com/marcominerva for sharing this great libary!